QubesOS/qubes-doc/user/downloading-installing-upgrading/installation-guide.md

 Installation Guide
 ==================

-Welcome to the Qubes OS installation guide!
+Welcome to the PedOS installation guide!
-This guide will walk you through the process of installing Qubes.
+This guide will walk you through the process of installing PedOS.
-Please read it carefully and thoroughly, as it contains important information for ensuring that your Qubes OS installation is functional and secure.
+Please read it carefully and thoroughly, as it contains important information for ensuring that your PedOS installation is functional and secure.

 Pre-installation
 ----------------

 ### Hardware Requirements ###

-Qubes OS has very specific [system requirements].
+PedOS has very specific [system requirements].
-To ensure compatibility, we strongly recommend using [Qubes-certified hardware].
+To ensure compatibility, we strongly recommend using [PedOS-certified hardware].
 Other hardware may require you to perform significant troubleshooting.
 You may also find it helpful to consult the [Hardware Compatibility List].

 Even on supported hardware, you must ensure that [IOMMU-based virtualization](https://en.wikipedia.org/wiki/Input%E2%80%93output_memory_management_unit#Virtualization) is activated in the BIOS.
-Without it, Qubes OS won't be able to enforce isolation.
+Without it, PedOS won't be able to enforce isolation.
 For Intel-based boards, this setting is called Intel Virtualization for Directed I/O (**Intel VT-d**) and for AMD-based boards, it is called  AMD I/O Virtualization Technology (or simply **AMD-Vi**).
 This parameter should be activated in your computer's BIOS, alongside the standard Virtualization (**Intel VT-x**) and AMD Virtualization (**AMD-V**) extensions.
 This [external guide](https://web.archive.org/web/20200112220913/https://www.intel.in/content/www/in/en/support/articles/000007139/server-products.html) made for Intel-based boards can help you figure out how to enter your BIOS to locate and activate those settings.